How we started

-ASCIC and Action Sustainability (Trading) Limited (ASTL) are sister companies, sharing Directors Shaun McCarthy OBE.
-Carol Hill and Ian Heptonstall, as co-Directors of ASCIC and ASTL respectively, provide additional expertise and knowledge to these organisations.
+ASCIC and Action Sustainability (Trading) Limited (ASTL) are sister companies, sharing Directors Shaun McCarthy OBE.and Ian Heptonstall, as co-Directors of ASCIC and ASTL respectively, provide additional expertise and knowledge to these organisations.
 A common goal across both organisations is to inspire sustainable procurement, which drives the agenda of their work.

-ASCIC is primarily funded by donations from our sister company, Action Sustainability (Trading) Limited, as part of its social purpose to donate 2.5% of turnover to ASCIC, in addition to pro-bono work by our co-Directors Shaun McCarthy and Carol Hill, and the rest of our consultancy team.
+ASCIC is primarily funded by donations from our sister company, Action Sustainability (Trading) Limited, as part of its social purpose to donate 2.5% of turnover to ASCIC, in addition to pro-bono work by our co-Director Shaun McCarthy , and the rest of our consultancy team.